MoneySavingExpert.com homepage

 Need-to-knows for getting the cheapest price

-• You can enter your prescription during the checkout process, or opt to send it later.
+• You can either enter your prescription during the checkout process, or opt to send it later.
 Some frames aren't suitable for high prescriptions, so keep an eye out when choosing.
 Do note that only standard lenses are included in the price – you'll pay extra for bifocal or thin lenses.

-See 'More info' below for full T&Cs.
-If you need to contact SpeckyFourEyes about your order, you can do so via this special contact page*.
+If you need to contact SpeckyFourEyes about your order, you can do so via this special contact page.

 MSE Georgia-May says:

-It's tricky to compare prices for these exact frames, as many of them are end-of-line and aren't sold elsewhere – but I reckon £39 all-in for a pair of branded prescription specs or sunglasses is pretty decent.
-They're normally £145 at SpeckyFourEyes, and when I checked on Monday 8 December, I found some for up to £180 at Boots.
+It's tricky to compare prices for these exact frames, as many of them are end-of-line and aren't sold elsewhere – but I reckon £37 all-in for a pair of branded prescription specs or sunglasses is pretty decent.
+They're normally £135 at SpeckyFourEyes, and when I checked on Tuesday 26 May, I found some for up to £190 at Boots.

+SpeckyFourEyes may not always be cheapest, so do your own price comparison before buying.
 See our Cheap Glasses page for other deals on specs.

 Martin's Money Mantras